 We must all be sensitive to the impact of comments made over the Internet through public forums such as chat rooms and bulletin boards.
-In such forums, you may not post any information about the company including comments about our products, stock performance, operational strategies, financial results, customers or competitors, even in response to a false statement or question.
+Any activity that violates our Acceptable Use Policy (for example, any comments that could damage the company's reputation) could amount to gross misconduct even if undertaken on personal accounts, and may result in disciplinary action up to and including termination.
 This applies whether you are at work or away from the office, and during working hours or outside of working hours.
-Our company owns all e-mail messages that are sent from or received through the company's systems.
-We reserve the right to monitor your messages without prior notice of our intention to do so and may be required to disclose them in the case of litigation or governmental inquiry.
+Our company owns all e-mail messages that are sent from or received through the company's systems or devices, including on personal or company-issued mobile phones and laptops.
+We may monitor your messages in accordance with the Acceptable Use Policy and may be required to disclose those messages in the case of litigation or governmental inquiry.